imanolrio/floppy-music/README.md

 - A black methacrylate board.
 You can find it in most DIY stores.
 - A Darth Vader funko figure, just for decoration.

-To compile the code, you need to have the [Timer One](https://playground.arduino.cc/Code/Timer1/) library installed, which is used to generate interruptions.
+To compile the code, you need to have the [Arduino IDE](https://www.arduino.cc/en/main/software) installed, as well as the [Timer One](https://playground.arduino.cc/Code/Timer1/) library, which is used to generate interruptions.

+If you are using another variant of Arduino instead of Nano, make sure it supports hardware SPI.
+If not, you will need to change the code to call the software SPI implementing functions of WS2801 library, which should not be a big deal anyway.